-kar Sir/Mahan, We write in support of the reduction of the great limit on shipton Kd, Yoke to 30mph.
-My husba Stephen Brandon, has previously written to the councils this subject.
-We have lived on Shipton Rd for 26 years in which time traffic has increased nonceably.
-Mcamulile there has been much development on the old Clifton Hospital site.
-We see many pedestrians struggle to cross the road includin elderly people in wheelchairs being pushed to the choic home opposite us.
-We have also witnessed accidents intide our home which have involved the police closing the road.
-On another occassion the bus shelter near us has been hit by a cal.
-Drivers after travel in excess of the 40mph limit.
-We also notice that throughou the night HGV drivers use this road at excess speeds.
+kar sir/ Malan, We write in support of the reduction of the great limit on shipton Kd, York to 30 mph.
+My husba Stephen Brandon, has previously written to the Escaledo this subject.
+We have lived on ship ton Rd for 26 years in Which time traffic has increased usiceably Meanwhile their has been much development on the old Clifton Hospital site.
+We see many pedestri ans struggle to crossthe road including elderly people in wheelchaurs being pushed to the care home opposite us.
+We have also witnessed accidents mitide our have which have involved the police closing the road.
+On another occassion the bus shelter near us has been hit by a car.
+Drivers often travel in excess of the 40mph limit.
+We also retice that throughou the night HGV drivers use this road at excess speeds.
 It is difficult to pull out of side roads or drives because of the speed of drives on the main road.
-We are strongly in favour of the reduction. both matter of Drandon
+We are strongly in favour of the reduction. both motor + SD Drandon